agrechnev/trt-cpp-min/README.md

 By Oleksiy Grechnyev, IT-JIM, Mar-Apr 2020.

-This is a minimal C++ TensorRT 7 example, much simpler than Nvidia examples.
+`example1` is a minimal C++ TensorRT 7 example, much simpler than Nvidia examples.
 I create a trivial neural network of a single Linear layer (3D -> 2D output) in PyTorch, convert in to ONNX, and run in C++ TensorRT 7.
 Requires CUDA and TensorRT 7 (`libnvinfer`, `libnvonnxparser`) installed in your system.
+Other examples are not much harder.

-Note : This is example for TensorRT 7 only (see below discussion on TensorRT 6).
-A lot has changed in this version !
+Note : These examples are for TensorRT 7+ only (see discussion below on TensorRT 6).
+A lot has changed in this version, especially compared to TensorRT 5 !
 ONNX with dynamic batch size is now difficult.
 You must set the optimization profile, min/max/opt input size, and finally actual input size (in the context).
 Here I use `model1.onnx` with fixed batch size in `example1`, and `model2.onnx` with dynamic batch size in `example2`.